jayarajporoor/code_embedding/README.md

 ```
 ### Pre-computed

-The file test/idf_commons_lang.json contains IDF computed from all the class files in the Apache Commons Lang library.
+* The file test/idf_commons_lang.json contains IDF computed from all the class files in the Apache Commons Lang library.
+* The file test/commons_lang_ngrams.vec contains unary and binary-subsequence embeddings trained from all the class files in Apache Commongs Lang library.

 ### Citing